cmsrs/cmsrs3/README.md

 ```

 The first one will be default language.
-If you don't set up this directive it will be 'en'
+If you don't set up this directive it will be 'en,pl'

-* add api secret, example:
+* add api secret, the default is '':
 ```bash
 API_SECRET=""
 ```

-It must be the same like in the admin config file (see React).
+It must be the same like in the admin config file (see Vue.js).
 It can be empty string.

 * (optionally) set available page type that appear in the administration area: